Signatures of time-reversal-invariant topological superconductivity in the Josephson effect: Andreev bound-state spectrum

 \subsubsection{Nontopological variant}

 The system becomes nontopological when the $s$-wave admixture becomes greater than the $p$-wave pairing (i.e. $\Delta_->0$ in our convention).
-From the secular equation~\eqref{eq:nontoptopsecular1} it follows that, in this case, Andreev levels cross zero energy only in the exceptional case $\tau=1$ at phase differences $\phi=(2n+1)\pi$ with $n$ integer.
-The Majorana-Kramers pair at each $\phi=n\pi$ are now absent.
+From the secular equation~\eqref{eq:nontoptopsecular1}, it follows that, in this case, Andreev levels cross zero energy only in the exceptional case $\tau=1$ at phase differences $\phi=(2n+1)\pi$ with $n$ an integer.
+The Majorana--Kramers pairs at each $\phi=n\pi$ are now absent.
 Various nontopological subgap energies are depicted in Fig.~\ref{fig:nontopSandP+SAndreevEnergies}.